gchq/Gaffer/README.md

  - Retrieval of graph data into Apache Spark for fast and flexible analysis
  - A fully-featured REST API

-To get going with Gaffer, visit our [getting started pages](https://gchq.github.io/gaffer-doc/v1docs/summaries/getting-started.html).
+To get going with Gaffer, visit our getting started pages ([1.x](https://gchq.github.io/gaffer-doc/v1docs/summaries/getting-started.html), [2.x](https://gchq.github.io/gaffer-doc/latest/getting-started/quickstart/)).

 Gaffer is under active development.
 Version 1.0 of Gaffer was released in October 2017, version 2.0 was released in May 2023.